ntop/ntopng/doc/src/api/lua_c/network_checks/index.rst

-Network User Scripts
+Network Checks
 ====================

-The Network User Scripts API is only available from the Network `User Scripts Hooks`_.
+The Network Checks API is only available from the Network `Checks Hooks`_.

 .. doxygenfile:: network.lua.cpp

-.. _`User Scripts Hooks`: ../../../plugins/check_hooks.html
+.. _`Checks Hooks`: ../../../plugins/check_hooks.html